Clinical precepting and placements

 - Special software discounts at the University Bookstore Tech Center

-DNP degrees are distinguished by the completion of a capstone project.
+DNP degrees are distinguished by the completion of a final project.
 These projects emanate from clinical agencies, community settings or systems.
 They are systematic investigations of questions about practice and therapies that evaluate and translate all forms of evidence into practice.
 Each student collaborates with an agency to address a real-world clinical problem or health issue.
 Most often, a student will be engaged in only one phase or aspect of translating evidence into practice.